-The Skilled Worker route replaced its predecessor visa category, "Tier 2 General", which was in place prior to 1st January 2021.
+The Skilled Worker route replaced its predecessor visa category, "Tier 2 General", which was in place prior to 1 January 2021.

-To qualify for a Skilled Worker visa, a Sponsor will need to ensure the migrant worker scores 70 points in order to gualify for the Skilled Worker visa.
-The following points will be awarded for successful applicants:
+To qualify for a Skilled Worker visa, a Sponsor will need to ensure the migrant worker scores 70 points to confirm they meet certain requirement the following points must be met by applicants applying for a Skilled Worker visa:

-- must have a job offer at RQF Level 3 or above from a licenced Sponsor (50 points); - they meet the minimum salary threshold (10 points); and - they meet the English language requirement (10 points).
+- must have a job offer from alicenced Sponsor (20 points); - must have a job offer for a job at an appropriate skill level (20 points); - must meet the minimum salary threshold (20 points); and - must meet the English language requirement (10 points).

-A Sponsor must ensure individuals are being paid at least £26,200 or the "going rate" in order to gualify for a Certificate of Sponsorship.
-There are a number of different ways an individual can meet the minimum salary threshold - these points are tradeable depending on age, qualification, whether the role is shortage occupation etc.
+A Sponsor must ensure individuals who are new to the Skilled Worker route are being paid at least £38,700 or the "going rate" in order to qualify for a Certificate of Sponsorship.
+If the applicant was already on a Skilled Worker visa prior to 4 April 2024, different minimum salary requirements will apply.
+There are a number of different ways an individual can meet the minimum salary threshold - these points are tradeable depending on age, qualifications held, whether the role is on the Immigration Salary List etc.

-Spouses, civil partners and unmarried partners may accompany the main applicant to the UK and apply for a respective "PBS dependant visa".
-Children under the age of 18 may also join the main applicant to the UK providing the other parent will be relocating to the UK as well.
-The respective application the child would need to make is "PBS dependant child visa".
+Spouses, civil partners, and unmarried partners may accompany the main applicant to the UK and apply for a respective "PBS dependant visa".
+Children under the age of 18 may also join the main applicant in the UK providing both parents will be relocating to the UK.
+The respective application the child would need to make is for a "PBS dependant child visa".

-There are some notable differences between the Skilled Worker and Tier 2 General: (1) the removal of the "cooling off" period after six years; and (2) indefinite extension applications under the Skilled Worker category.
+There are some notable differences between the Skilled Worker and Tier 2 General visas: (1) the removal of the "cooling off" period after six years; and (2) the allowance of indefinite extension applications under the Skilled Worker category.
 In addition, there is no longer a prohibition on sponsoring a worker who has 10% or more shareholding in the UK company.